yalesov/zf2-browser/README.md

 The `browser` alias can be changed to anything you like.

 - `cookieDir`: directory for storing cookies.
-Make sure you create this directory, and that it is writable by `www-data` (or whatever your PHP scripts run as).
+Make sure you create this directory, and that it is writable by `www-data` (or whatever your PHP scripts run as); or at least that its parent directory is writable (the script will create this dir for you in this case).
 - `cookieLife`: lifetime for cookie files (minute)
 - `connectTimeout`: max time to wait when connecting (second)
 - `options`: wrapper for `\Zend\Http\Client::setOptions()`